egil10/stoch/README.md

-# Stoch - Discography
+# Stoch - AI Funk & Disco Artist

 🌐 **Live Site:** [https://egil10.github.io/stoch/](https://egil10.github.io/stoch/)

-Welcome to the production log and artist site for **Stoch**, an AI-driven music project that bends funk, disco, and futuristic textures across every key.
-This repository hosts three complete albums, artwork assets, song blueprints, and track notes, keeping the creative flow organized from first riff to final master.
+Welcome to **Stoch**, an AI-driven music project that crafts kaleidoscopic soundscapes where funk meets disco, where CHIC collides with Daft Punk, and where every key tells a story.
+This repository hosts three complete albums with full track listings, artwork, and an interactive web player—bringing the groove directly to your browser.

-## Albums
+## 🎵 Featured Albums

 ### Chromatic Drift
-A kaleidoscopic concept album exploring funk, disco, and future-soul across 12 keys.
+A kaleidoscopic concept album exploring funk, disco, and future-soul across all 12 keys.
 Each track lives in a unique key, pulling references from CHIC, Prince, Parcels, Khruangbin, Daft Punk, Japanese City Pop, Egyptian Funk, and more.
 The album showcases spectrum-storytelling through instrumental funk tracks that journey from Nile Rodgers-style grooves to Arabian disco-funk.

-**14 tracks** including:
+**12 tracks** including:
 - Another Day of Spring (A)
 - Ain't it Sharp (A#)
 - Brown Emotion (B)